 Bluebook

 The closest you can get to taking the actual SAT is the free, full-length practice exams in Bluebook, College Board’s online testing platform.
-The four available practice tests provide you with a sneak peek of the interface, format, and scoring of the online test, so they’re a useful tool as you prepare for the new digital format.
+The six available practice tests provide you with a sneak peek of the interface, format, and scoring of the online test, so they’re a useful tool as you prepare for the digital format.

 In addition to full-length exams, Bluebook also offers previews of individual questions from the actual SAT.
-Even these are useful as you’re trying out the new digital interface and learning what kinds of math problems and reading prompts to expect.
+Even these are useful as you’re trying out the digital interface and learning what kinds of math problems and reading prompts to expect.

 To access the practice exams, download the free Bluebook Exams app.
 You’ll want to install the program on your laptop or tablet rather than on your phone so you can best approximate the experience of taking the digital SAT.